webdriverio/webdriverio/packages/wdio-browserstack-service/README.md

 ## Known Issues

-- It's more of how webdriverio desigend the multi-process model.
-It is extremely hard if not impossible to reliable transfer localIdentifier to child-processes.
-We recommend to use it without the identifier at this moment, which will create an account-wide local tunnel.
+- At the moment, it is challenging, if not impossible, to transfer localIdentifier to child-processes reliably because of how webdriverio designed their multi-process model.
+We recommend using this service without an identifier, which will create an account-wide local tunnel.

 ----